jorgegc/dotfiles/README.md

 ### Extra configuration

-If `~/.extra` exists, it will be sourced along with the other files.
-You can use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.
+Same as the `.path`, if `~/.dotfiles/.extra` exists, it will be sourced along with the other files.
+You can use this to add a few custom commands without having to fork this entire repository or to add commands you don’t want to commit to a public repository.

-My `~/.extra` at work looks something like this:
+My `~/.dotfiles/.extra` at work looks something like this:

 ```bash-shell
 # Make sure I use the work email address when committing to Git.